william-masdon-oracle/ai-gpu-solutions/dcgm_gpu_monitoring/infra/infrastructure.md

     * The IP addresses of these instances will be displayed in both the stack output and the stack log.

        ![Instances](./../../dcgm_gpu_monitoring/infra/images/orm_stack_output.png " ")

+    * `**Note** - The ORM stack will deploy two VM.GPU.A10.1 instances.
+To save costs, ensure to stop or destroy them after completing the lab.`

 ## Task 3: Install Prometheus